Jomo Thomas: Media, popular culture, and lectures

-Thomas has been at the forefront of uncovering multimillion-dollar real estate mortgage scams in New York City.
+Thomas was at the forefront of uncovering multimillion-dollar real estate mortgage scams in New York City.
 He was featured in the Brooklyn Brief article "Real Estate Fraud Ring Gleaning Illicit Rents from Scores of Properties", by Matthew Taub, and in The New York Times piece "Real Estate Shell Companies Scheme to Defraud Homeowners Out of Their Homes", an article by Stepanie Saul.
 In 2015, Brooklyn Borough president, Eric Adams, gave special thanks to Thomas for bringing the issue to his attention.

-Thomas has been a passionate advocate for military families seeking to recover life insurance survivor benefits via the Servicemembers' Group Life Insurance plan for families of military veterans, working with attorney Cristobal Bonifaz.
+Thomas was a passionate advocate for military families seeking to recover life insurance survivor benefits via the Servicemembers' Group Life Insurance plan for families of military veterans, working with attorney Cristobal Bonifaz.

-Thomas is a motivational radio speaker who has regularly appeared on the stations WLIB and on WVIP.
-He has lectured at high schools, colleges, conferences, community centers, and religious institutions on the topics of copyright, trademark infringement, intellectual property licensing, wealth management, and estates.
-He is the founder of the organization Don't Procrastinate, whose mission is to increase productivity and provide educational information.
+Thomas was a motivational radio speaker who regularly appeared on the stations WLIB and on WVIP.
+He was the founder of the organization Don't Procrastinate, whose mission is to increase productivity and provide educational information.

+Death

+Thomas died on November 27, 2025, in Cebu, Philippines.